 All U.S. employees and all Australian employees are entitled to varying levels of benefits on retirement, disability or death.
 The superannuation plans provide accumulated benefits.
 Employees contribute to the plans at various percentages of their wages and salaries.
+Contributions by the Company to the U.S retirement plan are discretionary and no matching contributions were made for the years ended December 31, 2013 and 2012.
 Contributions by the Company of up to 9% of employees' wages and salaries are legally enforceable in Australia.
-For the years ended December 31, 2012 and 2011, the Company incurred expenses of \$30 and \$82, respectively.
+For the years ended December 31, 2013 and 2012, the Company incurred expenses of \$14 and \$30, respectively.

 In 2012, the Company converted its health insurance plan to a high deductible plan with a Health Savings Account.
-The Company incurred an expense of \$18 in 2012.
+The Company incurred an expense of \$90 and \$18 for the years ended December 31, 2013 and 2012, respectively.